-High costs: The costs of work-related crashes are high both for society and employers and can adversely affect efforts to demonstrate corporate social responsibility.
-The real costs of road crashes to organisations are nearly always significantly higher than the resulting insurance claims.
-Improving road safety in itself can contribute to economic growth by addressing these avoidable costs.
+High costs: The costs of work-related crashes are high both for society and employers.
+The real costs of road crashes to organisations are nearly always significantly higher than the resulting insurance claims and poor safety records can adversely affect efforts to demonstrate corporate social responsibility.
+Improving road safety in itself can contribute to economic growth by addressing avoidable costs.

-Barriers to effective activity: include limited collection of basic data e.g. 'purpose of journey' data, operational procedures and structures, lack of senior management commitment, poor integration between fleet safety and occupational health and safety, reliance on 'claims-led' procedures, inadequate crash investigation, a reactive rather than proactive response to injury prevention and inflexible attitudes to change and poor management.
+Barriers to effective activity

+Researchers and practitioners have highlighted a range of factors which impede success in managing occupational road safety.
+These include limited collection of basic data e.g. 'purpose of journey' data, operational procedures and structures, lack of senior management commitment, lack of awareness of the organisational costs of road crashes and their consequences, poor integration between fleet safety and occupational health and safety, reliance on 'claims-led' procedures, inadequate crash investigation, a reactive rather than proactive response to injury prevention, lack of attention to the evidence-base for intervention, inflexible attitudes to change and poor management.